RandomBroLol/Random-Python-Project/README.md

-# Random-Python-Project
+# 🆕 Random-Python-Project

-Download The random project folder open the PY folder and done! to check for updates go to settings
+🆓Go to releases download the exe and do the setup

+Features:
+♟Browser Installer
+🎬Programs Installer
+🔬Send Messages To your discord webhook
+🛃Useful Websites

+📴Is in Alpha So expect bugs